Public Health

 UC Berkeley and visiting students who do not want to declare the minor or receive a certificate, but are interested in these classes may enroll in as many courses as they wish.

-For more information about the requirements for the Summer Minor, please visit the website.
+For more information about the requirements for the Summer Minor, please visit our website.

 College Requirements